solomonlr/introduction-to-github-lab_solomon_r/README.md

 **Background to a pull request**

 The conceptual understanding of a pull request is that you propose a change and request that someone else pulls your changes into the repository.
-This is often used when working on projects you do not have direct permissions to edit.
+A pull request is often used when working on projects you do not have direct permissions to edit.
 You can contribute to other people's projects using a pull request.
 </details>

 <details>